roznet/FitFileParser/README.md

 You can see a few example of how to use it on iOS and macOS in [fit-sdk-swift](https://github.com/roznet/fit-sdk-swift)

-This package is also fully integrated into the released MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).
+This package is also fully integrated into the open source and released MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).

+The open source app [FitFileExplorer](https://itunes.apple.com/us/app/fit-file-explorer/id1244431640?ls=1&mt=12) that uses this library can be especially helpful in exploring the structure of a fit files while working with the package.

 ## Approach